huggingface/blog/ml-web-games.md

 <!-- {authors} -->

-In this blog post, I'll show you how I made [**Doodle Dash**](https://huggingface.co/spaces/Xenova/doodle-dash), a real-time ML-powered web game which runs completely in your browser (thanks to [Transformers.js](https://github.com/xenova/transformers.js)).
-The goal of this tutorial is to show you how easy it is to make your own ML-powered web game... just in time for the upcoming Open Source AI Game Jam (7-9 July, 2023).
+In this blog post, I'll show you how I made [**Doodle Dash**](https://huggingface.co/spaces/Xenova/doodle-dash), a real-time ML-powered web game that runs completely in your browser (thanks to [Transformers.js](https://github.com/xenova/transformers.js)).
+The goal of this tutorial is to show you how easy it is to make your own ML-powered web game... just in time for the upcoming Open Source AI Game Jam (7-9 July 2023).
 [Join](https://itch.io/jam/open-source-ai-game-jam) the game jam if you haven't already!

 <video src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/ml-web-games/demo.mp4" alt="Demo video"></video>